Brokerage Relationships Explained

 Our agency practices Appointed Agency as you see in the listing agreement.
 “Appointed agent” means that affiliated licensee who is appointed by the designated broker of the affiliated licensee’s real estate brokerage agency to act solely for a client of that real estate brokerage agency to the exclusion of other affiliated licensees of that real estate brokerage agency.
 With Appointed Agency, where a specific agent is appointed by the DB (designated broker) to represent a buyer or seller, if there is a conflict at any point, the DB may appoint a party to a transaction to another agent within the company.
 If a seller ever wishes NOT to agree to Disclosed Dual Agency, we can work around this with Appointed Agency but appointing another agent to a party in the transaction.

-I have attached “Brokerage Relationships” form as I’m required to provide (and discuss) by the Maine Real Estate Commission.
+I have a form called “Brokerage Relationships” as I’m required by the Maine Real Estate Commission to provide.
 This explains the difference between Client and Customer level services.
+Contact me to discuss this in detail.

 Until you sign a representation agreement for brokerage services, you are a Customer.
 Once you sign the agreement, you are a Client.